 The past few weeks have been an incredible experience for me, both personally and professionally.

-I have enjoyed the highs of attending life-changing workshops and conferences hosted by the world’s leading teachers of mind-body science, leadership and personal and spiritual development, and I have experienced the lows of being caught up in an energy zapping illness, that hijacked my body for what seemed like weeks.
-But, what doesn’t challenge you, doesn’t change you.
+I have enjoyed the highs of attending life-changing workshops and conferences hosted by the world’s leading teachers of mind-body science, women leadership and personal and spiritual development, and I have experienced the lows of being caught up in an energy zapping illness, that hijacked my body for what seemed like weeks.
+But, what doesn’t challenge you, doesn’t change you, right?

 It has been an incredible couple of months to say the least.
 A time of challenge, and a time of growth.
-I have experienced the elation of meeting and creating some amazing connections with leading doctors, authors and health professionals in this field, and being invited to engage in exciting opportunities and professional experiences that may potentially change the course of my professional career, and my life.
+I have experienced the elation of meeting and creating some amazing connections with leading doctors, authors and health professionals in this field, and being invited to engage in exciting opportunities and professional experiences.

-I have struggled through the disappointment of a failing body as it fights off an illness and made me terrified that I would not fully recover, like other times before.
+I have also struggled through the disappointment of a failing body as it fights off an illness making me feel terrified that I would not fully recover, like other times before.

 My saving grace in all of this, was that I also experienced the most incredibly intensive and mind blowing learning journey on a 4 day meditation course that has reinforced my purpose and focus and helped propel me in the direction I need to go.
-Alongside the best teachers in Australia I learnt so many things about myself, the mind, the body and how we are so magnificently interconnected with others and our internal and external worlds.
+During the course I learnt so many things about myself, the mind, the body and how we are so magnificently interconnected with others and our internal and external worlds.

 In the 4 days of the meditation course I got to enjoy the sounds of the beautiful Australian bush whilst deeply immersed in the mountains that skirt around the edges of Brisbane’s western suburbs, in a timber clad yoga studio with floor to ceiling windows that made you feel like you were literally sitting in the tree tops.